 There's More to That Season Pass

-*All benefits begin at the start of the 2016/17 season
+*All Perks begin at the start of the 2020/21 Season unless stated otherwise

 Winter explorers unite!
-The greatest powder stashes in the West have joined forces to create the Powder Alliance and our Sierra UNLIMITED season passholders receive three (3) FREE days of skiing/riding at EACH of the 14 other participating resorts (that's 42 FREE days in the US + Canada) plus special offers on lodging, rentals, buddy tickets, and more.
+The greatest powder stashes in the West have joined forces to create the Powder Alliance and our Sierra UNLIMITED and PLAY season passholders receive three (3) FREE days of skiing/riding at EACH of the 18 other participating resorts (that's 54 FREE days in the US, Canada, South America + Japan) plus special offers on lodging, rentals, buddy tickets, and more.

 The POWER of the ALLIANCE